calculusky/calculusky/README.md

 - RabbitMQ
 - Kafka
 - And more!
-- Currently learning Software Architecture

-In addition to software development, I am also interested in architecture and security.
+In addition to software development, I am also experienced in software architecture and security.
 Furthermore, I hold a degree in Computer Engineering and have experience in building automated hardware systems.

 Most of my projects are private, but feel free to reach out to me if you would like to see them or if you have any questions.
 I am always available and happy to help.